WORKING PAPERS

 Abstract

-Population aging may affect aggregate productivity not only by shrinking the labor force, but also by shifting its skill composition in ways that hinder the adoption of frontier technologies.
-This paper studies whether younger workers have a comparative advantage in operating new technologies and quantifies the aggregate implications of that mechanism.
-Using matched employer-employee data and establishment surveys from Germany, we show that firms with younger workforces are significantly more likely to adopt advanced digital and automation technologies.
-Following adoption, employment expands disproportionately through the hiring of younger workers, who also report larger productivity gains from new technologies.
+This paper studies how population aging affects aggregate labor productivity by changing the workforce skill mix.
+Aging raises accumulated experience, but might reduce the relative supply of current-technology skills that are more prevalent among younger cohorts and may be essential for technology adoption.
+The net effect is ex ante ambiguous and depends on how firms adjust technology, hiring, and training decisions to an aging workforce.
+Empirically, we use matched employer-employee data and establishment surveys from Germany to show that firms with younger workforces are significantly more likely to adopt advanced digital and automation technologies.
+In addition, following adoption, employment expands disproportionately through the hiring of younger workers, who also report larger productivity gains from new technologies.
 Motivated by this evidence, we develop a model of firm dynamics with labor market frictions and multidimensional worker skills.
-Younger workers have a comparative advantage in tech-oriented tasks, while older workers are relatively more productive in experience-oriented tasks.
-Firms endogenously choose whether to adopt frontier technologies,and population aging affects firm dynamics and aggregate productivity by changing the skill mix of the workforce.
-Going forward, we plan to calibrate the model to study how the projected decline in labor-force growth affects productivity and labor market outcomes, and to evaluate policies that shape workforce composition.
+Skills evolve over workers’ careers: experience accumulates on the job, while current-technology skills can depreciate and be rebuilt through training.
+Firms endogenously choose whether to adopt frontier technologies, and population aging affects firm dynamics and aggregate productivity by changing the skill mix of the workforce.
+Going forward, we plan to calibrate the model to decompose the effect of workforce aging on productivity into channels related to firm size, technology selection, and worker reallocation, and to evaluate policies that shape workforce composition.